4 Ways NOT to Have a Happy Marriage

 Normally I try to share ideas and inspiration for a happier and better life through this blog.
 How to achieve a successful balance in life, how to reach our goals, how to improve our lives.I've shared stories of fun ways to improve our relationships with our sons and daughters as teens and also as little kids.

 Tanget!
 Needing to greatly enhance the design for my old branding.
-Reactions concerning the overall feel of https://www.ecms-ltd.co.uk?
-Absolutely a fabulous commercial cleaning company in London if, perhaps looking inside the general OTH area.
+Reactions concerning the overall feel of http://allbritemaintenance.com?
+Absolutely a special window cleaning service in Philadelphia online if, perhaps looking inside the general PENNSYLVANIA area.
 Offer your vote.
 Appreciated!

 But I have not addressed marriage before because mine was not successful.I have been on my own with my children for several years.
 (Their dad is involved in their lives, but they have always lived full time with me.)
 I have no basis on which to advise anyone on how to have a happy marriage!

 I CAN tell you what I did wrong so I can help other women avoid my mistakes.
 By sharing how I did NOT have a happy marriage, I hope I can contribute to someone else having a better one!

 1. Accepting things you won't want to live with for the rest of your life.